TechPreacher/Win10IoT-Thermo-IoTSuite-Demo/README.md

 ###Windows10 IoT Thermo (Universal Windows)
 This is the main UWP app that runs on the Raspberry PI, reads temperature and humidity values and submits them to the IoT Suite solution.

+##Hardware schema
+The schema for building the sensor assembly can be found in the Fritzing files attached.
+**Win10IoT Thermo Diagram Cobbler.fzz** contains the hardware schema if connected directly to the Raspberry PI's outputs.
+**Win10IoT Thermo Diagram.fzz** contains the hardware schema using a cobbler.
+The *Fritzing* app can be obtained here: http://fritzing.org/download/

 ##External Libraries / Code